 Today is October 7 and the Navigate the Chaos question to consider is “how often do you highlight your imperfections?”
 Kintsugi is the Japanese art of repairing broken pottery by mending the areas of breakage with lacquer dusted or mixed with powdered gold, silver, or platinum.
-As a philosophy, it treats breakage and repair as part of the history of an object, rather than something to disguise.
-Those that navigate the chaos often need to highlight their imperfections as it is a viable strategy to move forward.
+As a philosophy, it treats breakage and repair as part of the history of an object or person, rather than something to disguise.
+Those who navigate the chaos often highlight their imperfections as a viable strategy to move forward.

 As a philosophy, kintsugi can be seen to have similarities to the Japanese philosophy of wabi-sabi, an embracing of the flawed or imperfect.
 Japanese aesthetics values marks of wear by the use of an object.
 This can be seen as a rationale for keeping an object around even after it has broken and as a justification of kintsugi itself, highlighting the cracks and repairs as simply an event in the life of an object rather than allowing its service to end at the time of its damage or breakage, and can be seen as a variant of the adage "Waste not, want not.”

 Kintsugi can relate to the Japanese philosophy of "no mind" or mushin, which encompasses the concepts of non-attachment, acceptance of change, and fate as aspects of human life.
 As Christy Bartlett observed in Flickwerk: The Aesthetics of Mended Japanese Ceramics: